Regulation of postal services and electronic communications

 - Contribute to the development of the European Union (EU) internal market

-- Ensure the radio frequency spectrum is used and managed efficiently
+- Make sure the radio frequency spectrum is used and managed efficiently

 - Home phone contracts, billing and disputed charges and switching providers